RJPearson94/terraform-provider-twilio/docs/resources/proxy_short_code.md

 The following arguments are supported:

 - `service_sid` - (Mandatory) The SID of a Twilio proxy service.
 Changing this forces a new resource to be created
-- `sid` - (Optional) The SID of a Twilio short code to associate with the proxy.
+- `sid` - (Optional) The SID of a Twilio short code resource to associate with the proxy.
 Changing this forces a new resource to be created
 - `is_reserved` - (Optional) Whether the short code is reserved

 ## Attributes Reference